stageor/Customer-Churn-Analysis/README.md

 **Target Variable**
 - Churn (Yes / No)

-Class distribution is moderately imbalanced at roughly 27% churn.
+The class distribution is moderately imbalanced, with churn accounting for roughly 27% of the observations.

 ---